 - A dedication to team building and accomplishment, based on creating a climate of mutual respect between all team members, no matter what their position or level of seniority.

 Thank you for your time and consideration in reviewing the attached resume; I would be grateful for the opportunity to speak with you directly in a personal interview.
 Please let me know if there is any additional information I can provide in support of my candidacy for this internship.

 This cover letter example focuses on changing industries and emphasizes transferable sales skills.

-I have developed strong sales skills that have enabled me to build a record of sustained sales increases.
+In various roles in the retail sales sector, I have developed strong sales skills that have enabled me to build a record of sustained sales increases.
 I thrive on challenge and change, and I look forward to new opportunities to build positive customer relationships every day.

-I believe that as a Sales Representative for [Company], my energy, analytic skills, organizational abilities, and creativity in tackling problems will make a positive contribution.
+I believe that as a Sales Representative for Widget Inc., my energy, analytic skills, organizational abilities, and creativity in tackling problems will make a positive contribution.
 I am equally comfortable working independently to meet company goals, as well as collaboratively as part of a team.
 I have always been able to establish and maintain excellent relationships with clients and coworkers at all levels.
 My professional skills include:

 - Uncovering client needs and recommending appropriate products or services.

 - Selling solutions to customers and then backing up those sales with top-quality service.